<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=670868162266585&amp;ev=PageView&amp;noscript=1">

 Is It Safe to Live in a Home with Popcorn Ceilings?

 Living in a house with popcorn ceilings is generally safe if the ceiling is undamaged and left undisturbed.
-Asbestos in asbestos popcorn ceiling is only dangerous when the fibers are disturbed and released into the air.
+Asbestos in popcorn ceiling is only dangerous when the fibers are disturbed and released into the air.
 If your popcorn ceiling is in good condition, there is minimal risk.
 However, if it is cracked or deteriorating, the risk of exposure increases significantly.

 Would a House Built in 1979 Have Asbestos?